azrulhasni/keymico/README.md

 -   Recall our architecture where the application is communicating to Keycloak, CockroachDB and Minio.
 In terms of security, the PostgreSQL JDBC jar (compiled with our application) will handle certification verification (see the paragraph Specify JDBC URL) for CockroachDB.
-For KLeycloak and Minio, we have to ‘recognise’ their certificates by loading them into our JVM’s cacerts file.
+For Keycloak and Minio, we have to ‘recognise’ their certificates by loading them into our JVM’s cacerts file.